Avoid Seasonal Spikes

 *Components consolidated into the Distribution Charge line item on your bill.

 We purchase electricity from third-party suppliers that generate electricity at a power plant or generating station.
-This is a pass-through cost to customers with no profit to Eversource.
+This is a pass-through cost to you with no profit to us.
+What we pay is what you pay.

 The supply rate is based on the current market price of electricity.
-This price changes twice each year as demand for energy increases or decreases.
+This price changes twice each year—on February 1 and August 1.